 Our workshops are completely interactive, so be ready to be engaged and inspired!

-Workshop includes the two Choices curriculum units and additional teaching materials, all curricular materials from QFI, lunches, and a certificate of completion.
+Workshop fee includes the print format AND a one-year license for the Digital Editions format of The Middle East: Questions for U.S. Policy and the forthcoming The Syrian Conflict curriculum units, additional teaching materials, all curricular materials from QFI, lunches, and a certificate of completion.

 Massachusetts teachers who attend may earn 12 PDPs.